Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 What Embryo Implantation Actually Requires

-During this time, the endometrial lining expresses specific adhesion molecules and signalling factors that allow the embryo to attach and begin embedding.
+During this window, the uterine lining expresses the adhesion molecules and signalling factors that allow the embryo to make contact, attach and begin embedding.
+Progesterone prepares this receptive state, but the lining must also respond to that hormonal instruction.

 Establishing an Early Blood Supply